 The Community Media Advocacy Centre (CMAC) is a non-profit organization that offers advocacy and support to Indigenous and community organizations that wish to explore licensing, funding, and launching their own non-profit broadcasting organizations.

 Our organization is uniquely comprised of academics, lawyers, policy consultants and experienced community media practitioners who prioritize the perspectives, voices and lived experiences of Indigenous Peoples, people of colour, third language and disAbility communities.
 CMAC prioritizes these voices because they are underrepresented in the media landscape generally.

 Gretchen King, PhD: Gretchen is a Professor of Multimedia Journalism and Communication at Lebanese American University, where she also serves as the Director of Pedagogy and Curriculum Design at LAU’s Institute for Media Research and Training.
 Previously News Coordinator at CKUT 90.3 FM for ten years (2001-2011), Gretchen is an award-winning community news and public affairs programmer.
 She completed her PhD in Communication Studies at McGill University (2015) based on research she facilitated at Jordan’s first community radio station, Radio al-Balad 92.4 FM in Amman.
 Gretchen was a post-doctoral research fellow from 2016-2018 at the University of Ottawa where she is facilitated several projects related to community radio newsrooms and communication policy processes.
-This year, Gretchen began a post-doctoral research fellowship with the Canada Research Chair in Media Education and Human Rights at Université TÉLUQ in Montreal.
-Her work focuses on non-profit, Indigenous, and community media research, policy, teaching, and practice; journalism studies; critical audience studies; alternative media and community radio in the regions of North America, North Africa, and West Asia.
-She has helped to co-found numerous multimedia initiatives, such as the Independent Media Centre or IndyMedia.org, and community radio programs, including Aboriginal Day Celebrations, the Homelessness Radio Marathon, Radio Free Palestine, and GroundWire Community Radio News.
+Afterwards, Gretchen completed a post-doctoral research fellowship with the Canada Research Chair in Media Education and Human Rights at Université TÉLUQ in Montreal.
+Her scholarship focuses on nonprofit, Indigenous, and community media research, policy, teaching, and practice; journalism studies; critical audience studies; feminist and gender studies; alternative media and community radio in the regions of North America, North Africa, and West Asia.